TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sunset-glasses/readme.md

 Just like my very first visit, I spent most of that day sitting in hospital waiting rooms, and occasionally getting scanned and prodded.

 In the blah blah department, I asked the blood test nurse how many vials of blood he would take.
-I always ask this because it lets me emotionally prepare myself for how long I need to look away.
+I always ask this because it lets me emotionally prepare for how long I need to look away.

 "Six."